-- 1) Reprimand
+- i.
+Reprimand

-- 2) Suspension
+- ii.
+Suspension

-- 3) Removal from office of responsibility
+- iii.
+Removal from office of responsibility

-- 4) Criminal Investigation
+- iv.
+Criminal Investigation

-- 5) Denial of benefits
+- v.
+Denial of benefits

-- 6) Dismissal
+- vi.
+Dismissal

 The Human Resource Management Directorate in collaboration with the Quality Assurance Directorate shall develop the criteria for awarding staff who excel and penalties for staff who fail to measure up.